 - 10 Looking for More Fun Things to Do in BALI with Kids?

 Laundry in Bali – That magical scent.
 Is it Kispray?

-Some people swear on their life that it is the Kispray ironing aid, a Balinese laundry product used to smoothe, soften and freshen your clothes, like a “Wrinkle Relaxer”!
+Some people swear on their life that the scent you smell is the Kispray ironing aid – a Balinese laundry product used to smoothe, soften and freshen your clothes, like a “Wrinkle Relaxer”!

-Kispray – Four scents to tempt you
+Kispray Pink?
+Four scents to tempt you, plus Kispray Gold!

-Other Bali regulars swear the smell is not Kispray at all, and say it’s either the Rapika ironing spray in the pink bottle with the fragrance ‘Sweet Pink’ or the Molto fabric softener (the light blue one preferably, but the dark blue and pink ones smell similar too.)
+Some Bali regulars swear the smell is not Kispray at all, and say it’s either the Rapika ironing spray in the pink bottle with the fragrance ‘Sweet Pink’ or the Molto fabric softener (the light blue one preferably, but the dark blue and pink ones smell similar too.)